mvantellingen/localshop/README.rst

 Celeryd is required to do the mirroring of the pypi packages once they are needed.

-If you like to start listening on a different HTTP port, you can use after "run_gunicorn" the parameter 0.0.0.0:80, wich will make your sistem to listen all network interfaces on port 80.
-This affects all URL examples below, because they are using 8000, which is the default HTTP port.
+If you like to start listening on a different network interface and HTTP port, you can use the parameter "0.0.0.0:80" after "run_gunicorn".
+This example will make your system listen to all network interfaces on port 80.
+This affects all URL examples below, because they are using 8000 (the default HTTP port).

 You can also start it via honcho using the Procfile::